 March 8, 2018

-Manufacturing specialty parts to spec as well as supporting youth-based manufacturing programs have kept Marten Machining in Wisconsin strong and growing in the U.S. for over 30 years.
-This now large job shop continues to invest in equipment and area youth and attributes its use of five-axis machining as a significant part of its success.
+Manufacturing specialty parts to spec as well as supporting youth-based manufacturing programs has kept Marten Machining in Wisconsin strong and growing in the U.S. for over 30 years.
+This now large job shop continues to invest in equipment and area youth, and attributes its use of five-axis machining as a significant part of its success.

 “It’s no secret that manufacturing in the U.S. has its challenges, and Marten Machining has not been an exception,” explained David Marten, Vice President of the now 30,500 square foot manufacturing facility in Wisconsin that started out in a two-car garage in 1984.
 “But to survive and thrive, we’ve had to continue to look for new ways and projects relevant to the times, keep improving capabilities and invest in area youth to show them the value of manufacturing.”

 And that they have done.
 While currently manufacturing parts to order using mostly five-axis and a few specialty machines for a variety of customers, those at Marten also offer complete service including knowledge and support to develop and design new manufacturing strategies that solve engineering challenges and problems.
 This team of trained staff offer added value in a constantly changing industry.

 Now using eleven five-axis HERMLE milling machines that are coupled with HEIDENHAIN’s TNC controls, Marten’s facility produces parts around the clock for many industries, including medical, aerospace and precision tools to name a few.
 Serving as a source for many companies that don’t have the time or resources to design and produce parts themselves, some complex, Marten is assuming that role for many.

 “What has driven our growth even from the beginning is our ongoing commitment to invest in resources to produce specialty high tolerance parts,” explained Marten.